nimbleindustry/device/README.md

 ### Simplicity
 *Device* is written in golang.
 Once built, the binary image has no external dependencies and can run on a Linux computer as a defined service.
 The design employs concurrency yet consumes a minimum of system resources.
 For instance, in our lab an outfitted Intel NUC running *Device* which is attached to a Modbus-based PLC and the Initial State service and an MQTT broker (Mosquitto) has been running for months with 100% uptime.

-Built-in diagnostics are available (sampled profiling) to allow monitoring of system resource consumption.
+The Device image contains available built-in diagnostics (sampled profiling) to allow monitoring of system resource consumption.
+The Device also supports reporting of its own state to IIoT integrations.

 Building
 --------
-Requirements

-- go, version 1.6 or better (Note, this project uses golang *vendoring* for its external dependencies and these dependencies are committed to this repo).
+The only requirement is [go](https://golang.org), version 1.6 or better (Note, this project uses golang *vendoring* for its external dependencies and these dependencies are committed to this repo).

 ```bash
 $ git clone http://github.com/nimbleindustry/device